SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 3

 This phrase is about establishing and improving legal frameworks/policies concerning equality and discrimination regarding women/gender/sex.
-The general structure is *action + legislation + equality + women/gender*
+The general structure is *action + legislation + equality + women, girls and gender*

-The last part of the search string (*women/gender*) is shared between search strings in many of the targets in SDG 5.
-However, here `disparit* OR bias* OR difference*` is removed, as it causes issues in combination with `bias` and `strateg* OR regulat*` and finds many medical papers regarding e.g. sex-biased regulation of genes.
+We use the standard "women, girls and gender string" as described in General interpretation note above.
+However, here `disparit* OR bias* OR difference*` is removed, to reduce noise from medical papers about differences between the sexes in various health conditions.

 ```py
 TS=